-- Before tilting the outboard motor, stop the engine by following the procedure on page 38.Never tilt the outboard motor while the engine is running.
-Severe damage from overheating can result. - Do not tilt up the engine by pushing the tiller handle (if equipped) because this could break the handle.
+- Before tilting the outboard motor, stop the engine by following the procedure on page 39.Never tilt the outboard motor while the engine is running.
+Severe damage from overheating can result. - Do not tilt up the engine by pushing the tiller handle (if equipped)because this could break the handle.

-Procedure for tilting up (manual tilt models)
+Procedure for tilting up(manual tilt models)

-1. Place the gear shift lever in neutral.
+1. Place the remote control lever/gear shift lever in neutral.